This post may contain affiliate links. See our affiliate disclaimer here.

 The U.P. is accessed from I-75 on the lower peninsula of Michigan.
 From there, you can plan your own route around the U.P.

 Straits State Park is a great place to start and end your U.P.
 RV road trip.
-Located right after the bridge onto the Upper Penninsula, the park has two campgrounds with electric hook-ups.
+Located right after the bridge onto the Upper Peninsula, the park has two campgrounds with electric hook-ups.
 From this location, you can easily access the ferry to car-free Mackinac Island.

-Also consider staying at Indian Lake State Park which offers lake front campsites.
+Also, consider staying at Indian Lake State Park which offers lakefront campsites.
 There are also plenty of private campgrounds on the U.P. for the remainder of your road trip.

 Just 10 minutes from Indian Lake State Park is The Big Spring (Kitch-iti-kipi).
-The natural spring has crystal clear blue water that makes for a beautiful photo opportunity.
+The natural spring has crystal-clear blue water that makes for a beautiful photo opportunity.

 While you can’t swim in the spring, the park offers a self-operated observation raft that you can take out onto the water.
 Through observation windows on the raft floor, you can see trout swimming below.
 Also, don’t forget to eat a Pasty, a local meat pie delicacy.